 Did you know that running in old and worn out shoes can contribute to a variety of foot ailments and other problems such as knee, back and hip pain?
 Over time the treads of your running shoes start to wear down, the interior materials start to break down and your shoes eventually lose their cushioning, stability and shock absorption abilities.

-Continuing to run in running shoes that are past their prime can lead to overuse injuries along with increased stress and impact on your joints, muscles and bones.
-That may have you wondering: how many miles can you get out of each pair of running shoes?
+That may have you wondering: how many miles can I get out of each pair of running shoes?

-This is a common question among runners - knowing exactly how many miles you can run before your running shoes need to be replaced.
+This is a common concern among most runners - knowing how many miles they can run before their running shoes need to be replaced.
 The answer is not that straightforward.
-The actual recommended distance can range from a low of 250 miles to upwards of 500 miles as it all depends on a number of factors.
+The actual recommended distance can range from a low of 250 miles to upwards of 500 miles, as it all depends on a number of factors.

 Some of the top signs your running shoes need to be replaced include:

 - Outsoles separating or peeling off the bottom

 - Foot and/or body pain during your run